Here’s a look at the life of writer and activist Gloria Steinem.

-November 18-21, 1977 - Organizes the National Women's conference in Houston, Texas.
+November 18-21, 1977 - Organizes and attends the National Women’s conference in Texas.
 The conference is the first to be backed by the US government, and its purpose was not lawmaking but proposing recommendations for widespread gender equality.

 1983 - Steinem’s collection of essays “Outrageous Acts and Everyday Rebellions” is published.